Enter the

 Seasons/Availability

-Dried persimmons are available year-round.
-Fresh persimmons are in season mid-October through December.
+Dried Persimmons are available year-round.
+Fresh persimmons are harvested in the fall and winter to produce the dried fruits.

 Nutritional Value